nudgelang/liath/README.md

 ## Pluggable Storage System

-WhiteMatter supports both RocksDB and LevelDB as storage backends.
+Liath supports both RocksDB and LevelDB as storage backends.
 The choice of backend can affect performance and available features:

 - **RocksDB**: Generally offers better performance for larger datasets and supports more advanced features like column families and transactions.
 - **LevelDB**: Simpler and may be easier to deploy in some environments.
 Does not support column families or transactions.

 Choose the storage engine that best fits your use case and deployment environment.

-## Extending WhiteMatter
+## Extending Liath

-WhiteMatter's plugin architecture allows for easy extension of functionality.
+Liath's plugin architecture allows for easy extension of functionality.
 To create a new plugin:

 1. Create a new Python file in the `plugins` directory.
 2. Define a class that inherits from `PluginBase`.